RaphaelCA/ProjectBioInf_RavenChima/README.md

 ###Purpose: Create a project that extract malaria parasite sequence lineage and host information from MalAvi database and construct phylogenetic trees and vs distribution descriptives *

+### TO RUN THE PROGRAM use clean.sh and then command the master.sh writen inside folder Project_mal_avi

+## Here the individual steps are described.
 ### STEP 1
 Extract the Data from the MalAvi Database :thumbsup:
 Link 1 #(parasite lineage)